UMassCDS/inatator/README.md

 ## :hatched_chick: Installation for local development
 1. Clone the repository `git clone git@github.com:UMassCDS/ds4cg2024-inaturalist.git`

-2. Navigate to cloned project's root, run `git submodule init` and then `git submodule update`
+2. Navigate to cloned project's root, run `git submodule init` and then `git submodule update --remote -- merge`

 3. You are all set for setting up the code.